A13Xg/Automated_Repair/README.md

 How to Install:

-1. Download the whole repository as a compressed *.zip* file and then run 'Deploy.bat as Administrator.
+1. Download the whole repository as a compressed *.zip* file and then run 'Deploy.bat' as Administrator.

 ***Note: This batch file will not work without Admin priveleges***